jamie-forschmiedt/practice/index.md

 The Erdős-Rényi model is one method of generating a random graph.
 Start with a graph of n vertices.
 For each pair of vertices, add an edge between them with some probability p, independently of all the other pairs. <br>
 ![Image](ERgraph.png)

-The state of a Reed-Frost graph with one initial infection at a given time t can be extrapolated from an Erdős-Rényi random graph using the graph distance between each vertex and the initial infected vertex.
+The state of a Reed-Frost model with one initial infection at a given time t can be extrapolated from an Erdős-Rényi random graph using the graph distance between each vertex and the initial infected vertex.

 ### Additional resources
 See [Wikipedia](https://en.wikipedia.org/wiki/Reed%E2%80%93Frost_model) for more information on the Reed-Frost model. <br>